Pranay-Dommati/Analyzing-movie-budget-with-revenue/README.md

 - A clear positive correlation is found between budget and revenue.
 - The linear regression line helps estimate expected revenue based on the budget.

----

-## 🤝 Contributing

-Contributions are welcome!
-Please open issues or pull requests for improvements.

----

-## 📜 License

-This project is licensed under the MIT License.

----

-## 📧 Contact

-For queries or suggestions, contact [Your Name](mailto:your.email@example.com).